Novemeber 2000 (Part 1)

 What I say is that for various reasons I do not accept AIDS patients as my courses are not suitable for them.
 This is different from saying that chi kung is unable to cure AIDS.
 In the same way I have said that my intensive kungfu courses are meant for those who have some prior experience of kungfu or other martial arts.
 This is different from saying that beginners cannot learn kungfu.
 Of course beginning students can learn kungfu, just as AID patients may recover from practising chi kung, but they will have to learn from other teachers.

 My not accepting AIDS patients is in line with my philosophy that the minimum qualifications of any teacher are to be professional and to be ethical -- in contrast with some teachers who do not actually know what they are teaching, and who simply accept students even though their teaching is useless for the students.
-If you wish to know the reasons for my not accepting AIDS patients, please refer to Answer 22 of the May 1999 Part 1 question-answer series .
+If you wish to know the reasons for my not accepting AIDS patients, please refer to May 1999 Part 1 of my question-answer series.

 How is Reiki related to chi kung?